 Bufotenidine is a selective agonist of the serotonin 5-HT3 receptor.5 As such, bufotenidine is used in scientific research to study the function of 5-HT3.
 Bufotenidine has not been as well studied compared to its structurally similar counterpart bufotenin.

-Traditional Chinese medicine is using bufotenidine to treat pain in cancer patients.6,7 Research has shown that the addition of a third methyl group to the ammonium ion (compared to bufotenin) prevents bufotenidine from crossing the blood-brain barrier.6 This explains the ability of bufotenidine to alleviate pain via the peripheral nervous system.
+Traditional Chinese medicine (aka Chan Su) is using toad secretions that contain bufotenidine to treat pain in cancer patients.6,7 Research has shown that the addition of a third methyl group to the ammonium ion (compared to bufotenin) prevents bufotenidine from crossing the blood-brain barrier.6 This explains the ability of bufotenidine to alleviate pain via the peripheral nervous system.
 However, this barrier also prevents its use in 5-HT3 receptor studies in the brain and other areas of the central nervous system.

 A 2017 radioligand binding study found that bufotenidine from the parotid gland of the toad Bufo bufo had a higher affinity for neuronal α7 nicotinic acetylcholine receptors compared with muscular cholinergic receptors.8 This is an interesting finding because the α7 receptor is believed to be involved in long term memory function in the brain.